unicef-polymer/etools-filters/README.md

 ```

 - After a value is selected in a filter, the `filter-change` event if fired.
 The event detail contains all filters under the format [{'filterKey': 'selectedValues'}]

+## Internationalization

+- The component listens to the `language-changed` event and self translates